 - Student interns will work 30-40 hours per week

-- Dependent upon project and pandemic regulations, participants may be full or part time at the ISB facility in Seattle or be asked to work remotely
+- Dependent upon project and local regulations, participants may be full or part time at the ISB facility in Seattle or be asked to work remotely

 - Student interns with financial need, will receive financial assistance